-Library Policies - Gift Policy: Works of Art for Public Display
+Library Policies - Gifts: Works of Art for Public Display

 The Library Joint Powers Authority Board encourages members of the public, including local artists, to donate works of art to the Library System for public display.
 Although the Library System does not acquire or collect works of art, the Joint Powers Board believes that the display of art contributes substantially to the cultural enrichment of public library users.

 For this reason, the Library System conducts changing exhibits at several Branches, and will accept donations of works of art for display purposes, with the proviso that it has neither the staff resources nor storage facilities to ensure permanent preservation of any item.

 Donors wishing to present works of art to the Library System are asked to write a letter to the Chair of the Library Joint Powers Authority Board describing the proposed gift, naming the Branch where they wish it to be located, and suggesting any appropriate place where it might be displayed.
 Donors may wish to consult with Library Staff prior to making the proposal.

 The Chair will place the proposed gift on the Agenda of the next regularly scheduled Joint Powers Authority Board meeting.
 The Board will accept or reject proposed gifts on the basis of the following criteria:

 - Staff recommendation as to the artistic appropriateness of the work for public display, and the suitability of the proposed display site or an alternative.